lykwan/everything/README.md

 Our application will provide a list of sources that users can add to their feed, such as youtube, news, etc. Our application will also provide a framework api that a user can add different plugins to personalize their feed further.
 If a user would like to create a specific source for their own feed, a user can implement their own plugins that can be used with our framework api.

-Development of the features in this application will be guided by different apis for the plugins, such as youtube api or ny times api
+Development of the features in this application will be guided by different apis for the plugins, such as youtube api or Hack news RSS feed.
+Reddis cache would be also used to store temporary aggregated data.

 (Itâ€™s kind of like feedly but for social media feeds)